Kommotion/PooperScooper/README.md

 This bot was intended to be a single server bot and was not developed to be in multiple servers.
 Feel free to use this as a reference for your own bot.

 Note: Some stuff will be hardcoded to particular servers such as menacesroles and grammarpolice cogs.
-I was too lazy to write something dynamic.
+Change these if your intention is to use this in your own server.

 ## Key Features
 1. Music